cpran/cpran/readme.md

 [macperl]: http://learn.perl.org/installing/osx.html
 [winperl]: http://learn.perl.org/installing/windows.html

 2. Install the necessary CPAN modules.
-These are the modules you'll need:

-    * App::Cmd
-    * Archive::Tar
-    * Carp
-    * Data::Dumper
-    * Encode
-    * File::Copy
-    * File::Path
-    * File::Slurp
-    * File::Temp
-    * GitLab::API::v3
-    * Graph
-    * LWP::Simple
-    * LWP::UserAgent
-    * MIME::Base64
-    * Path::Class
-    * Text::Table

-    And you should be able to just use this (rather dauting) line to install them.
+    You should be able to just use this (acceptedly intimidating) line to install them.
 Depending on your system, it might take some time, but it should be a fairly automatic process.

         cpan App::Cmd Archive::Tar Carp Data::Dumper Encode File::Copy File::Path File::Slurp File::Temp GitLab::API::v3 Graph LWP::UserAgent LWP::Simple MIME::Base64 Path::Class Text::Table